joseba/rasp-django/README.md

 # rasp-django
-Django container image for raspberry
+Django container image for raspberry, ready for production usage.